 At Morris Legal and Tax LLC, we take a client service approach that is much different than most law firms.
 As an active member in many Georgia Bar and Atlanta Bar activities and sections, we are often asked by other attorneys why we do things the way that we do.
-The simple answer is that we want to help people identify and achieve their financial and family goals.
+The simple answer is that we want to help people identify and achieve their financial and family goals in a friendly, comfortable manner.
 The more important question is how we go about doing this.

 We lean heavily on our non-legal backgrounds in personal financial planning when working in wealth management law.
 We take a multi-disciplined approach by working with a team of financial planners and advisors who are non-lawyers.
 Within our team, we can do a great deal of work without having to bother the client to get the same information that another team member already has.
 When it comes to estate planning for example, clients don’t think about how much life insurance they need, or how their will or trust should be drafted, and they certainly don’t think about how they need to title insurance and other property or name the beneficiaries properly in order to mesh with the will or trust.
 What the client is typically thinking about with regard to estate planning is “if something happens to me, I want my spouse and children to be taken care of.”